 The Auto-drill improved quality in several ways:

-The original planned scope of this project was to replace the 50-year old tooling with new automated tooling that included the auto-drill capability.
-DSC proposed that, along with an alternate proposal at approximately 10% of the cost that used a portable auto-drill that could attach to the existing tooling and easily move amongst the four wing jigs.
+The originally planned scope of this project was to replace the 50-year-old tooling with new automated tooling that included the auto-drill capability.
+DSC proposed that along with an alternate proposal at approximately 10% of the cost that used a portable auto-drill that could attach to the existing tooling and easily move amongst the four wing jigs.

 The existing jigs still amply met all the requirements for accurately positioning and securely holding the hundreds of critical parts in place while drilling was taking place.
 The retrofit was the selected option as having the best business case.